blanza/race_multistate/README.md

 # Racial Classification as a Multistate Process

-Repository of data and methods used in the paper Racial Classification as a Multistate Process - published in Demographic research
+Repository of data and methods used in the paper Racial Classification as a Multistate Process - published in Demographic Research

 Jeronimo Muniz, Aliya Saperstein and Bernardo Queiroz

 # Abstract